 Get exclusive member benefits & effect social change.
 Join Today

-A neuropsychologist is a physiologist who specializes in understanding the relationship between the physical brain and behavior.
-The brain is extremely complex, and disorders within the brain or nervous system can alter behavior and cognitive function.
+A neuropsychologist is a psychologist who specializes in understanding the relationship between the physical brain and behavior.
+The brain is complex.
+Disorders within the brain and nervous system can alter behavior and cognitive function.

 According to the University of Rochester Medical Center, the role of a neuropsychologist is to understand how brain structures and systems relate to behavior and thinking.